chromium/chromium/docs/windows_build_instructions.md

 installed.
 This can be installed separately or by checking the appropriate box in the Visual Studio Installer.

-The SDK Debugging Tools must also be installed.
-If the Windows 10 SDK was installed via the Visual Studio installer, then they can be installed by going
+The 10.0.22621.755 (Windows 11) SDK Debugging Tools must also be installed.
+This version of the Debugging tools is needed in order to support reading the large-page PDBs that Chrome uses to allow greater-than 4 GiB PDBs.
-to: Control Panel → Programs → Programs and Features → Select the "Windows Software Development Kit" → Change → Change → Check "Debugging Tools For Windows" → Change.
-Or, you can download the standalone SDK installer and use it to install the Debugging Tools.

 ## Install `depot_tools`